vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 ### `revalidate`

-The `revalidate` property is the amount in seconds after which a page re-generation can occur (defaults to: `false` or no revalidating).
+The `revalidate` property is the amount in seconds after which a page re-generation can occur (defaults to `false` or no revalidation).

 ```js
 // This function gets called at build time on server-side.